mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 └── DCCs/
 ```

-We were proud of the design choice in making these topmost folders in themselves another "layer".
-Another layer represents another layer of flexibility and abstraction -- essentially, what's to say that `Assemblies/` and `DCCs` couldn't follow a completely different rulebook, entirely?

----
+While `Assets/` housed atomic models, `Assemblies/` was reserved for larger scene compositions, and `DCCs/` for integration scripts or source workspace files.
+These directories were treated as additional layers, giving contributors the freedom to adopt different rulesets where needed.

-** Documentation and Supporting Project-wide Workflows:**
+### Documentation and Supporting Project-wide Workflows

-To assist all project contributors in adopting this structure, I decided to create a collection of resources to explain the thought process and use-cases behind our custom USD structure.
-Most notably:
+To assist all project contributors in adopting this structure, I developed a suite of supporting materials:

 - A [demo video](https://www.youtube.com/watch?v=hNuHniOKjt4) in USDView walking through an example asset, demonstrating how to switch through different geometry variants, and view the inherited material binding for a given geometry prim.
 - A visual [workflow presentation](https://drive.google.com/file/d/1ZxiKbZk2xu4kw1len1eW1ywzZlvCVUjK/view) outlining what is possible with this structure.
 Namely, walks through a "check-in/check-out" workflow, and details the thought process of a potential **geometry artist** as well as a **material artist**.